ConanXie/yiyebaofu/README.md

 # yiyebaofu

-Do you want to be a rich man or woman by one night?
-Maybe you should try this extension.
+Do you want to be a rich guy by one night?
+Maybe you should try it.